sharmilcd/timer/README.md

 5. Done!
 The timer popup will now be available in your extensions bar

 🚀 Usage
-1. Open a streaming site (like Disney+ Hotstar, YouTube, etc.)
+1. Open a streaming site (like Netflix, YouTube, etc.)
 2. Click the extension icon
 3. Choose a preset timer or enter custom minutes
 4. Optionally check **"Show progress bar on video"**